It’s common knowledge that a high bounce rate is bad, and a low rate is good.

 Even if it’s an outdated browser, you will want to fix the issue if the browser is still bringing you traffic.

-Underneath the “Technology” section, you can find the “Mobile” section.
+Underneath the “Technology” section, (still under Audience), you will see the “Mobile” section.
 Select “Overview” to see your bounce rate across devices.

 This will give you a bounce rate comparison between desktop, mobile, and tablet.

-If you find out that your bounce rate is significantly higher on mobile or tablet, it may indicate that you haven’t properly optimized your site for those devices.
+If you find your bounce rate is significantly higher on mobile or tablet, it may indicate that you haven’t properly optimized your site for those devices.

 You can also view the “Devices” report.
 This further breaks it down by mobile brand and operating system.

-If you find, for example, that Apple users are bouncing at a higher rate than Android users, you might have some design issues.
+For example, if you find Apple users are bouncing at a higher rate than Android users, you might have some design issues.

 Now, let’s look at segmentation by acquisition rather than by audience.